Customs Valuation System in Japan

 1. Quotation Review to Contract Conclusion: Upon receiving your contact details, we will promptly provide a quotation for your review.

-2. Commencing the Registration of ACP (Attorney for Customs Procedure) to Japan Customs: This process is generally completed in about two weeks.
+2. Commencing the Registration of ACP (Attorney for Customs Procedures) to Japan Customs: This process is generally completed in about two weeks.

 3. Initiation of First Shipment, Import/Export